 Books for review should be sent to our Reviews Editor: Dr Paul Giladi, Department of History, Politics and Philosophy, Manchester Metropolitan University, Manchester, M15 6LL, UK

-Correspondence concerning individual subscriptions should be sent by email to our subscriptions officer Jan Derry.
+Correspondence concerning individual membership of the HSGB should be sent by email to our membership officer Jan Derry.

 All institutional subscriptions are handled by CUP.